About

 What the CWDA can be used for

 The CWDA aims to enable research that can support better outcomes for children, young people and their families.
-Details on the type of research that the CWDA can and cannot be used for will be clearly detailed in the CWDA Governance Framework, which AIHW are currently developing.
+Details on the type of research that the CWDA can and cannot be used for will be clearly detailed in the CWDA Governance Framework, which AIHW are currently finalising.

 This page will be updated once the CWDA Governance Framework is finalised.